 Most of the coatings, if not all, that are about to be listed here, may be included with your lenses when you order glasses online.
 However, that doesn’t mean you won’t be offered better (and more expensive) versions of these coatings.
 Also, be aware that the more you customize your prescription glasses online, the more likely it is you won’t be able to return them.

-5 Simple Steps for Buying Glasses Online
+Pros To Buying Glasses Online